 Ready to go cut throat?
 Straight Razor shaving is the most traditional way to get your shave.
-Shop our Top 10 and Newest Straight Edge Razors or browse our exclusive selection of traditional, vintage, and replaceable blade straights.
+Shop our Top 10 and Newest Straight Edge Razors or browse our exclusive selection of traditional straights.

 How dangerous are straight razors?

 In spite of its tongue-in-cheek nickname, “cut-throat” shaving isn’t a whole lot more dangerous than other ways of shaving.
 Granted it might take a bit more of a learning curve and a steady hand, but straight razors have been used by barbers and home-shavers for centuries.
 Like any tool with a sharp blade, straight razors must be approached with respect.
 Take your time as you are learning and you will be rewarded with one of the closest shaves you can get.
 And as with any blade, keep it away from small children and pets.
 Common sense will take you a long way.

 Learning any skill can take time and energy; straight razor shaving is no different.
 The difficulty in straight razor shaving isn’t that it is a series of complicated steps, but rather that it takes time to learn how to hold the blade at the right angle and maintain the blade.
 Unlike disposable razors or double-edge razor blades which can be tossed and replaced with a fresh sharp blade, the straight razor edge needs to be maintained through stropping and honing.
 So in that respect it takes a bit more effort than other types of shaving, but many aficionados enjoy the process of keeping their blade in top form.

 Is it a better shave with a straight edge razor?